DaveBenham/VenomModules/README.md

 All Bay Output ports will be constant monnophonic 0 volts if the Bay Output is bypassed or the source Bay Input is bypassed.

 The Bay Norm output will be the normal input if the source Bay Input is bypassed.
-The Bay Norm output will be monophonic constant 0 volts if the Bay Normm is bypassed.
+The Bay Norm output will be monophonic constant 0 volts if the Bay Norm is bypassed.

 [Return to Table Of Contents](#venom)